stefanrmmr/differentially_private_synthetic_data/README.md

 ### The Ideal Target Solution

-- The overall goal is to generate synthetic data that perfectly mimics the desired characteristics of an original source dataset.<br/>
+- The overall goal is to generate synthetic data that perfectly mimics characteristics of an original source dataset.<br/>

 - The amount of records with unique attribute value combinations needs to be minimized - achieve zero K=1 anonymous data points.
 Consequently, the granularity of the synthetically generated dataset is constrained, also consider L-Diversity and T-Closeness<br/>